MilordVladyslav/milordblog/README.md

 # milordblog
-I'm writing my simple blog with express, postgresql and some other things I wanna practice
+I'm writing my simple blog with express, postgresql, knex, multer and some other things I wanna practice